ianfr/adsl-cpp/GUIDE.md

 # Regression
 ## Perform Linear Regression
 The `fitLinear` function from GSL.h expects as input a single `DataFrame` with the x-values in the first column and y-values in the second column.
-The `evalFit` function from EvalFit.h expects two things as input: first, the chained result of `fitLinear` (or in the future other fitting functions) and second, the x-value at which to evaluate the fit.
+The `evalFit` function from EvalFit.h expects two things as input: first, the chained result of `fitLinear` (or other fitting functions) and second, the x-value at which to evaluate the fit.
 ```cpp
 tmp0 = { 1, 2, 3, 4 };
 tmp1 = { 1, 2.2, 3, 3.9 };